open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

     - clusterName: cluster3
 ```

-The `status.decisions` lists the top N clusters with highest score and ordered
+The `status.decisions` lists the top N clusters with the highest score and ordered
 by names.
 The `status.decisions` changes over time, the scheduling result update
 based on what endpoints exist.